 Table 10 depicts rates of functional outcomes as determined through member interviews, progress notes, assessments and ISPs.
+Rates for employment improved only slightly in 2020 when compared to 2019 (18% compared to 17%).
+This represents a continued downward trend in employment over the last four years.

-Rates of employment for members included in the sample were lower in 2018 than 2017 (19% compared to 21%).
-In 2018, a higher percentage of members included in the sample were engaged in a meaningful day activity than in 2017 (91% in 2018 versus 86% in 2017).
-Ninety-four percent of members in the sample were determined to have housing.
-This compares to 99% in 2016 and 97% in 2017.
-The QSR MRR tool offers the following guidance when making a determination if a member is involved in a meaningful day activity: "Does the activity make the person feel part of the world and does it bring meaning to their life?
-And, "Does it enhance their connection to the community and others?"
+In 2020, a lower percentage of members included in the sample were engaged in a meaningful day activity than in 2019 (79% in 2020 versus 84% in 2019).
+Ninety-three percent of members in the sample were determined to have housing.
+This is a slight improvement over 91% in 2019.
+The QSR MRR tool offers the following guidance when making a determination if a member is involved in a meaningful day activity: "Does the activity make the person feel part of the world and does it bring meaning to their life?" and "Does it enhance their connection to the community and others?"
 If a member was determined to be employed, that person would also be considered to be engaged in a meaningful day activity.